 Why you should measure your cholesterol

-Your body makes all the cholesterol it needs but there are a number of things that can raise it to an unhealthy level.
-These are:
+There are a number of things that can raise your cholesterol to an unhealthy level:

 - eating foods high in cholesterol, saturated fats, and trans fats can increase your levels